opencs/ocs-jee-test/README.md

 As a test of skills, this project contains some errors that are expected to be found and fixed during the test.

+Please checkout locally and send a zip with the patch as your submission for the test, to permit individual evaluation.

 ## Development environment

 This project was written using [**Eclipse IDE for Enterprise Java Developers**](https://www.eclipse.org),